ihmeuw/vivarium_public_health/docs/source/tutorials/mslt/getting_started.rst

    then extract relevant subsets from these data files and plot them using your normal plotting tools.
 This allows you to easily examine outcomes of interest for specific cohorts and/or over specific time intervals.

+   The figures shown in these tutorials were created using external tools, not included in the Vivarium Public Health package and not documented here.
+Any plotting software could be used to produce similar figures.